-PTP is supported for a range of encapsulations including the following:
+PTP is supported for a range of encapsulations including:

-- PTP over Ethernet - PTP over UDP over IPv4/IPv6 over Ethernet - · Either of the above encapsulations over MPLS pseudowire over Ethernet - PTP over UDP over IPv4/IPv6 over MPLS over Ethernet
+- PTP over Ethernet - PTP over UDP over IPv4/IPv6 over Ethernet - Either of the above encapsulations over MPLS pseudowire over Ethernet - PTP over UDP over IPv4/IPv6 over MPLS over Ethernet

-Two separate timing domains are supported: one for Synchronous Ethernet and data path forwarding, and one for PTP timing synchronization.
+The switch supports two separate timing domains: one for Synchronous Ethernet and data path forwarding, and one for PTP timing synchronization.
 This gives the system designer control over how these two timing architectures interact.